Joint Food and Safety Service Business Plan 2024 to 2025

 - exploring and implementing innovative opportunities and approaches to working with other regulatory stakeholders to improve businesses’ experience

-The recovery plan provides a framework up to 2023/2024 for the inspection of new food establishments and high-risk and non-compliant establishments while providing flexibility for lower risk establishments.
+The Recovery Plan provided a framework up to March 2023 for the inspection of new food establishments and high-risk and non-compliant establishments while providing flexibility for lower risk establishments.

 This will be implemented alongside delivery of: